Volunteers & Auxiliary

 There are approximately 25-30 of them.
 They run one person on a shift or sometimes two during sales events.
 They come in; open up, close—it’s their shop when they’re working.
 They put things out, do restocking—"all of it.”
 The hospital gift shop volunteers’ age range is wide, from high school teens to those in their eighties.
 And there are always openings for more workers.

-Recently, the auxiliary purchased over $80,000 worth of items for ten areas within the hospital or at one of the regional clinics.
-Some items were calendar clocks for Critical Care patients, a Vera Transfer Device for SkilledCARE, children’s furniture for the waiting room at the new Outpatient Behavioral Heath Center, chairs and a scale for Respiratory Therapy, and new waiting room furniture for Petersburg Family Medicine.
-Other items were IV pumps and an Arm Breathing Monitor for the Emergency Department, and recliners and sofas for the Women and Infant Services Department.
+In the past two years, the auxiliary purchased over $200,000 worth of items for multiple areas within the hospital or at one of our regional clinics.
+Some items were calendar clocks for Critical Care patients, a Vera Transfer Device for SkilledCARE, children's furniture for the waiting room at the new Outpatient Behavioral Health Center, chairs and a scale for Respiratory Therapy, and new waiting room furniture for Petersburg Family Medicine.
+Other items were IV pumps and an Arm Breathing Monitor for the Emergency Department, recliners and sofas for the Women and Infant Services Department, and more!

 In addition, and in memory of the late Sr. M. Adrian Davis, LCM, the Auxiliary also paid for the large hospital logo that is atop the triangular column to the right of the Mary statue outside at the main entrance.
 The Auxiliary also gives two college scholarships to teenage volunteers who work in the hospital for a minimum of two years.